Parkland school shooter to get life sentence for killing 17 | Law-Order

 Parkland school shooter to get life sentence for killing 17

-Florida school shooter Nikolas Cruz will be sentenced to life without parole for the 2018 murder of 17 people at Parkland's Marjory Stoneman Douglas High School, after the jury said Thursday that it could not unanimously agree that he should be executed — a decision that left some parents in tears as they exited the courtroom.
+A jury spared Florida school shooter Nikolas Cruz from the death penalty Thursday for killing 17 people at a Parkland high school in 2018, sending him to prison for the remainder of his life in a decision that left many families of the victims angered, baffled and in tears.
 The jury's recommendation came after seven hours of deliberations over two days, ending a three-month trial that included graphic videos, photos and testimony from the massacre and its aftermath, heart-wrenching testimony from victims' family members and a tour of the still blood-spattered building.

 Cruz, his hair unkempt, largely sat hunched over and stared at the table as the jury's recommendations were read.
 Rumblings grew from the family section — packed with about three dozen parents, spouses and other relatives of the victims — as life sentences were announced.
 Many shook their heads, looked angry or covered their eyes, as the judge spent 50 minutes reading the jury's decision for each victim.
 Some parents sobbed as they left court.